approov/quickstart-react-native/README.md

 ### Binding authorization to Approov tokens

 You may bind an Approov token to the value of any other header field.
 This is almost always used to bind Approov and Authorization tokens.
-WHen bound, the backend service verifies the Approov token and further that the Approov token was bound to only that authorization data value.
+When bound, the backend service verifies the Approov token and further that the Approov token was bound to only that authorization data value.
 See [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) for additional information.

 To enable token binding, specify the binding header data name in the in the `react-native-approov integrate` command: